0-complexity/ipdns/README.md

 ```
 Usage: twistd [options] ipdns [options]
 Options:
 -d, --domain=  The top domain serving ipdns for. (required)
+-s, --server=  DNS for this mail server. (required)
+-e, --email=   Email address of domain admin. (required)
     --version  Display Twisted version and exit.
     --help     Display this help and exit.
 ```

 Use the following command to make ipdns serve ipaddresses for **yourdomain.foo**: